 3 Days in Valencia, Spain: The Perfect First-Time Itinerary

 Boasting a whopping 300 days of sunshine per year, Valencia is the perfect destination for a chilled-out, sun-soaked break.
-Located on Spain’s eastern coast just a couple of hours south of Barcelona, Valencia is a true gem of a city.
+With its easily accessible beaches, incredible food, and beautiful old town, Valencia is a true gem of a city.

-In this blog post I’ll share my personal recommendations about how to spend three days there.
-That’s a good amount of time to enjoy what Valencia has to offer, ensuring your stay is filled with beautiful beaches, architectural wonders and some of the tastiest food you’ll ever try in your life.
-Move out the way Madrid and Barcelona, it’s Valencia’s time to shine!
+In this blog post I’ll share my personal recommendations about how to spend three days in Valencia.
+That’s a good amount of time to enjoy what the city has to offer, ensuring your stay is filled with beautiful beaches, architectural wonders and some of the tastiest food you’ll ever try in your life.
+I won’t hand you a strict schedule – half the joy here is stumbling upon wonderful surprises as you wander- but this guide will help you shape your days in this fantastic city.

 Disclaimer: This post contains affiliate links, which means that I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 This helps to keep the blog running and growing, with lots of free content for you to enjoy.